brsr/antitile/docs/conway.rst

 Some facts relating to decomposition that can be derived from what we have so far:

-* If a polyhedron has a prime number of edges, then the only EROs that can be used to express it in terms of another polyhedron are `S` and `d`.
+* If a polyhedron has a prime number of edges, it is irreducible.
 * Operators where `g` is a prime number are irreducible.
 * By symmetry, if `g` is odd, there is an edge that lies on or crosses the center point of the seed edge in the chamber structure of the ERO.
+If `g` is even, a vertex or face center lies at the center, and that vertex or face center has even degree.
 * If `x=xd` or `rxr=xd`, `x` has type 0.
 * If `x=dxd` or `rxr=dxd`, `x` has type 1 and `g` is odd.
-* If an operator has type 1, its decomposition cannot contain any operators of type 0.
-Correspondingly, if an operator has type 0, its decomposition must contain at least one type 0 operator.
+* If an ERO has type 1, its decomposition cannot contain any EROs of type 0.
+Correspondingly, if an ERO has type 0, its decomposition must contain at least one type 0 ERO.
-* There are no type 1 EROs with `g=2`, so therefore type 1 operators with `g=2p`, where p is prime, are irreducible in terms of EROs.
+* There are no type 1 EROs with `g=2`, so therefore type 1 EROs with `g=2p`, where p is prime, are irreducible in terms of EROs.
   (However, see the section below,
-  "All EROs can be expressed with smoothing, an AERO, and the join operator".)
+  :ref:`All EROs can be expressed with smoothing, an AERO, and the join operator`.)

 Chirality
 ---------